 RID master FSMO role

 The RID master FSMO role holder is the single DC responsible for processing RID Pool requests from all DCs within a given domain.
-It is also responsible for removing an object from its domain and putting it in another domain during an object move.
+It's also responsible for removing an object from its domain and putting it in another domain during an object move.

-Each Windows DC in a domain is allocated a pool of RIDs that it is allowed to assign to the security principals it creates.
+Each Windows DC in a domain is allocated a pool of RIDs that it's allowed to assign to the security principals it creates.
 When a DC's allocated RID pool falls below a threshold, that DC issues a request for additional RIDs to the domain's RID master.
-The domain RID master responds to the request by retrieving RIDs from the domain's unallocated RID pool and assigns them to the pool of the requesting DC.
-There is one RID master per domain in a directory.
+The domain RID master responds to the request by retrieving RIDs from the domain's unallocated RID pool, and assigns them to the pool of the requesting DC.
+There's one RID master per domain in a directory.

 PDC emulator FSMO role

 The PDC emulator is necessary to synchronize time in an enterprise.
 Windows includes the W32Time (Windows Time) time service that is required by the Kerberos authentication protocol.
 All Windows-based computers within an enterprise use a common time.
-The purpose of the time service is to ensure that the Windows Time service uses a hierarchical relationship that controls authority and does not permit loops to ensure appropriate common time usage.
+The purpose of the time service is to ensure that the Windows Time service uses a hierarchical relationship that controls authority.
+It doesn't permit loops to ensure appropriate common time usage.

 The PDC emulator of a domain is authoritative for the domain.
 The PDC emulator at the root of the forest becomes authoritative for the enterprise, and should be configured to gather the time from an external source.
 All PDC FSMO role holders follow the hierarchy of domains in the selection of their in-bound time partner.